Tag Archives: Grand Canyon hiking

 By Michael Lanza

 Yellowstone.
 Yosemite.
 Grand Canyon.
 Glacier.
 Zion.
 Grand Teton.
 These names are iconic to people who love exploring America’s national parks.
-And beyond those flagship parks are dozens more units of the National Park Service (53 more, to be specific) creating infinite opportunities to hike, backpack, kayak, canoe, climb a mountain, fish, and cross-country ski.
+And beyond those flagship parks are dozens more units of the National Park Service (53 more, to be precise) creating infinite opportunities to hike, backpack, kayak, canoe, climb a mountain, fish, or just gape in blissful awe at the scenery.
 But where do you begin, and what should you or your family do?

 Jerry and I and the boys are meeting my parents in the Grand Canyon for the first couple days of our spring break.
 Jerry and I want to do a big dayhike.
 We have already done rim-to-rim-to-rim and all varieties associated with those three trails.

 So, we’re considering doing the South Kaibab to Grandview Trail (via the Tonto Trail) or vice versa.
 Thoughts?
 It would be a long day trip.
 Curious which direction we should do it and what else must we know?
 Continue reading →

 [Note from Michael Lanza: In Ask Me, I share and respond to a reader question.
 Got a question about hiking, backpacking, gear, or any topic or trip I write about at The Big Outside?
 Send it to me at email@example.com or tweet it to @MichaelALanza.
 I will answer the ones I can in a post, using only your first name and city, with your permission.]

 I have enjoyed reading the stories and information on The Big Outside.
 I see that you successfully trekked the Grand Canyon r2r2r (rim to rim to rim) hike.
 I’m impressed.
 I’ve also been reading through your gear reviews and am hoping that you can make recommendations to me.
 My husband and I are planning to hike in the Grand Canyon next fall with a group of friends.
 Continue reading →